 While you can have up to 5,000 authorized shares and still be considered a minimum stock corporation, many attorneys recommend you begin with 1,500 shares of no-par stock because placing a small par value on your stock can save you from a significant tax bite.
 There are also additional filing fees associated with filing more than 1,500 no-par shares.

 If you choose to issue par-value stock, in order to avoid additional formation fees, your total equity valuation (the number of shares multiplied by par value) must not exceed $75,000 in order to stay within the minimum initial filing fee.

 Accordingly, all of the share configurations below are allowed within the minimum initial tax:

-Make sure to include all classes of stock, including common and preferred stock, when figuring the above formula.
+Be sure to include all classes of stock, including common and preferred stock, when utilizing the above formula.

-For more information about stock types, share amounts or franchise taxes please feel free to give us a call at 1-800-345-CORP, or email us at firstname.lastname@example.org.
+For more information about how to issue shares of stock in a Delaware corporation, please feel free to give us a call at 1-800-345-CORP or email us at firstname.lastname@example.org.